A-Stecka/tol-calen-character-sheet-2021/README.md

 - **Affinity**: Whether the character is related to a deity and, therefore, capable of using magic.
 Having Affinity costs one Attribute Point.
 - **Values for Health, Energy, and Initiative**:
   - **Health** is calculated based on Endurance – one point of Endurance equals 6 Health points.
-  - **Energy** is calculated based on Charisma (for Sly characters), Intellect (for Scholar characters), or Dexterity (for Brave characters).
+  - **Energy** is calculated based on Charisma (for Sly characters), Intellect (for Scholar characters) or Dexterity (for Brave characters).
 The Attribute value is multiplied by 2 and added to the Willpower value.
 If the character has Affinity, they receive one additional Energy point.
   - The base **Initiative** value is the sum of Dexterity and Perception.
 - **3 Luck Points**, which allow automatic success on a given test.
 - **Experience Points**, which enable character development.